Dcoy75/JC-QA-Assignment-DH/README.md

    *Expected Result: hash should be blocked and not created*

-   *Actual Resluts: no base 64 encoded password is given not sure why the identifier shows as quote see above image*
+   *Actual Results: no base 64 encoded password is given not sure why the identifier shows as quote see above image*

    **Status: Pass**

-14. Validate that special charcters and symbols are availble in a password
+14. Validate that special characters and symbols are available in a password

     $ curl http://127.0.0.1:8088/hash -X POST -H "application/json" -d '{"password":"passworD1!2@3#"}'